-By-law read a first, second and third the November, 2020. ime, and finally passed, this 17 day of Andy Letham, Mayor Cathie Ritchie, City Clerk
+By-law read a first, second and third time, and finally passed, this 17 day of

+November, 2020. io, and many passed, and 17 day of Andy Letham, Mayor Cathie Ritchie, City Clerk

 THIS MAP IS NOT TO BE USED FOR NAVIGATION This map is a user generated static output from an Internet mapping site and is for reference only.
 Data layers that appear on this map may or may not be accurate, current, or otherwise reliable.